 RMCAD's Student Affairs Department provides a number of services and programs to the campus community to ensure the safety and security of our campus affiliates.
 Our services strive to emphasize proactive measures in order to minimize the need for reactive responses.
-We must all take responsibility for our own safety and the safety of others.
+We must all take responsibility for our own safety.
 Promptly and accurately reporting any and all criminal acts, dangerous situations, and suspicious behaviors greatly assists in the provision of a safe campus community.